tauanlongaretti/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is a simple web application framework that can help us build in backend, similar to what React is for frontend.
+I also learned that express is unopinionated and light-weight.

 - [ ] Describe Middleware?

+Middleware are used to add features to Express.
+They can be thought of as an array of functions.

 - [ ] Describe a Resource?

+Everything can be seen as a resource.
+Each resource may be accessible through different urls.

 - [ ] What can the API return to help clients know if a request was successful?

+The API may return a status.

 - [ ] How can we partition our application into sub-applications?

+Through the use of routers.

 ## Minimum Viable Product